oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_ip_sec_connection_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>IKE session key lifetime in seconds for IPSec phase one.</div>
+                                            <div>Internet key association (IKE) session key lifetime in seconds for IPSec phase one.
+The default is 28800 which is equivalent to 8 hours.</div>
                                                         </td>
             </tr>